Baby Driver

-Baby Driver is a 2017 action film written and directed by Edgar Wright.
-It stars Ansel Elgort as a getaway driver seeking freedom from a life of crime with his girlfriend Debora (Lily James).
-Kevin Spacey, Jon Hamm, Eiza González, Jamie Foxx, and Jon Bernthal appear in supporting roles.
+Baby Driver is a 2017 action thriller film written and directed by Edgar Wright.
+It stars Ansel Elgort as Baby, a getaway driver seeking freedom from a life of crime with his girlfriend Debora (Lily James).
+Kevin Spacey, Jon Hamm, Eiza González, Jon Bernthal and Jamie Foxx appear in supporting roles.
 Eric Fellner and his Working Title Films partner Tim Bevan produced Baby Driver in association with Big Talk Productions' Nira Park.
 Sony and TriStar Pictures handled commercial distribution of the film.
-Baby Driver was financed through a co-production pact between TriStar and MRC and tax subsidies from the Georgia state government.
+Baby Driver was financed through tax subsidies from the Georgia state government and a co-production pact between TriStar and MRC.

 Wright developed Baby Driver for over two decades.
-He devised the idea while in his youth, and his early directing experience further shaped his ambitions for Baby Driver.
-Originally based in Los Angeles, Wright revised the film's setting to Atlanta, integrating the city's ethos into an important storytelling device.
-Principal photography took place in Atlanta over four months, from February to May 2016.
-Production involved the planning of meticulously coordinated stunts, choreography, and in-camera shooting.
-Critics have examined Baby Driver subject matter in thematic studies of the film, with emphasis on its use of color symbolism and focus on Baby's evolving morality.
+He devised the idea in his youth, and his early directing experience further shaped his ambitions for Baby Driver.
+Originally based in Los Angeles, Wright chose Atlanta as the film's setting after the studio secured tax credits to subsidize production costs, integrating the city's ethos into an important storytelling device.
+Principal photography took place in Atlanta from February to May 2016.
+Production involved the planning of meticulously coordinated stunts, choreography, and in-camera editing.
+Thematic studies of Baby Driver examine patterns of color symbolism and Baby's evolving morality.